Configuration

 ```

-Note that the `$wallpaper` variable provides an escaped representation of the path, if your script expects an unescaped representation, you can try something like:
+Note that the `$wallpaper` variable provides an escaped representation of the path.
+If your script expects an unescaped representation, you can try:

 ```